greg-raven/Uncommon-Sense/_drafts/all.md

 It is the duty of a citizen in a free country not to fit into society, but to make society.
 John Holt

-Education … now seems to me perhaps the most authoritarian and dangerous of all the social inventions of mankind.
-It is the deepest foundation of the modern slave state, in which most people feel themselves to be nothing but producers, consumers, spectators, and ‘fans,’ driven more and more, in all parts of their lives, by greed, envy, and fear.
-My concern is not to improve ‘education’ but to do away with it, to end the ugly and antihuman business of people-shaping and to allow and help people to shape themselves.
+Education ... now seems to me perhaps the most authoritarian and dangerous of all the social inventions of mankind.
+It is the deepest foundation of the modern slave state, in which most people feel themselves to be nothing but producers, consumers, spectators, and 'fans,' driven more and more, in all parts of their lives, by greed, envy, and fear.
+My concern is not to improve 'education' but to do away with it, to end the ugly and antihuman business of people-shaping and to allow and help people to shape themselves.
 John Holt

-People who make careers out of helping others — sometimes at great sacrifice, often not — usually don’t like to hear that those others might get along fine, might even get along better, without their help.
+People who make careers out of helping others --- sometimes at great sacrifice, often not --- usually don't like to hear that those others might get along fine, might even get along better, without their help.
 John Holt

 The Jury has a right to judge both the law as well as the fact in controversy.
 John Jay

-Attack another’s rights and you destroy your own.
+Attack another's rights and you destroy your own.
 John Jay Chapman

 We simply do not catch a high enough percentage of users to make the law a real threat, although we do catch enough to seriously overburden our legal system.
 John Kaplan

 [E]very Man has a Property in his own Person.
 This no Body has any Right to but himself.
 The Labour of his Body, and the Work of his Hands, we may say, are properly his.
 The great and chief end therefore, of Mens uniting into Commonwealths, and putting themselves under Government, is the Preservation of their Property.
 John Locke

-[I]t being reasonable and just, I should have a right to destroy that which threatens me with destruction: for by the fundamental law of nature, man being to be preserved as much as possible, when all cannot be preserved, the safety of the innocent is to be preferred: and one may destroy a man who makes war upon him, or has discovered an enmity to his being, for the same reason that he may kill a Wolf or a lion … John Locke
+[I]t being reasonable and just, I should have a right to destroy that which threatens me with destruction: for by the fundamental law of nature, man being to be preserved as much as possible, when all cannot be preserved, the safety of the innocent is to be preferred: and one may destroy a man who makes war upon him, or has discovered an enmity to his being, for the same reason that he may kill a Wolf or a lion ...
+John Locke

 [Individuals] have a right to defend themselves and recover by force what by unlawful force is taken from them.
 John Locke